getsentry/sentry-docs/src/collections/_documentation/clients/python/integrations/django.md

 sidebar_order: 6
 ---

-[Django](http://djangoproject.com/) version 1.4 and newer are supported.
+[Django](http://djangoproject.com/) versions 1.4 to 2.0 are supported.
+Since this SDK is being phased out, newer versions of Django are only supported by [the new Python SDK]({%- link _documentation/platforms/python/index.md -%}).

 ## Installation